 Yeah, I’m bitter.
 Wouldn’t you be?

 I live in a world where radio talk show hosts must relinquish their jobs for saying the n-word.
 Where funding for the most profound breakthrough in the history of medicine is put on hold over a notion that it is injurious to embryos.
 And in which judges wring their hands out of slavish concern that felons aren’t made too uncomfortable by their surroundings.

 Yet I belong to a group of people publicly and repeatedly demonized by the representation entrusted to look out for it.

 I belong to a group of people employers resolutely refuse to hire.
 One Republicans maintain is a drain on America’s economy, and for whom all public funding must be stopped lest we drag the country further into the death spiral of deficit spending.

-This as they fight tooth and nail to preserve tax breaks for the wealthiest two-percent of the population.
+This as they fight tooth and nail to preserve tax breaks for the wealthiest one-percent of the population.

 Somehow, treating the unemployed as if they're carriers of the plague is OK.

 It is difficult—if not impossible—to avoid seeing the world through your own eyes.
 And this is the world through mine.